keithsharp/cloud-native-rust/README.md

 docker run -ti --rm keithsharp/workspace-two
 ```
 > **Note**
-> Each of the tasks has `workspace = false` set so that the tasks only run at the workspace level and note for each member.
+> Each of the tasks has `workspace = false` set so that the tasks only run at the workspace level and not for each member.
 This is necessary because you might be defining things like dependencies in the workspace `Cargo.toml` which are referenced from the member `Cargo.toml`, so build at the member level without the workspace will fail.
 See the [documentation](https://github.com/sagiegurari/cargo-make#usage-workspace-support) for more details.

 # Copyright and License
 Copyright 2023, Keith Sharp, kms@passback.co.uk.